Keyboard shortcuts

 Payload-bearing messages keep the stable admitted message label and add payload_type_id plus payload fields:

-Runtime dispatch uses the numeric message_id; labels and payload values are trace metadata.
+Runtime dispatch always uses the numeric message_id; labels are trace metadata.
+For transitions without payload guards, payload values are recorded only as trace data.
+Payload-sensitive dispatch, when present, uses the admitted payload type ID and exact typed payload value identity, not source strings or debug labels.
 Payload type identity is the numeric ID from the admitted artifact type table, not a source type string.

 For state-specific transitions produced by match state, runtime dispatch uses the current admitted state_id together with the admitted message_id.
 The trace continues to record the resulting state ID and label; labels are not used to select the transition.